-Figure 2-6 shows a detailed view of all the connections in an ALM.
+Figure 2-6.
+Connection Details of the Arria II ALM

 One ALM contains two programmable registers.
 Each register has data, clock, clock enable, synchronous and asynchronous clear, and synchronous load and clear inputs.
 Global signals, general purpose I/O (GPIO) pins, or any internal logic can drive the register's clock and clear-control signals.
 Either GPIO pins or internal logic can drive the clock enable.
 For combinational functions, the register is bypassed and the output of the LUT drives directly to the outputs of an ALM.